 Children will be participating in a 1 hour session of physical education each week.
 Depending on the activity and the weather - they will use the hall as well as the outside areas.
 Over the four terms we will be covering:

-Term 1: Athletics Term 2: Dance - Stomp the Beat Term 3: Ball Skills Term 4: Swimming Games
+Term 1: Athletics Term 2: Dance Term 3: Ball Skills Term 4: Swimming Games